UTS-eResearch/ro-crate-excel/README.md

 --- | ------|  -------- | ----------------------------------- | --- | ----
 http://www.geonames.org/8152662/catalina-park.html | Place | Katoomba, NSW | Catalina Park is a disused motor racing venue, located at Katoomba, in the Blue Mountains, New South Wales, Australia, and is recognised as an Aboriginal Place due to the long association of the local Gundungarra and Darug clans to the area. | {"@id":"#d2c5b5e0-a720-4b21-ad3a-f44ad89488e7","@type":"GeoCoordinates","latitude":"-33.7152","longitude":"150.30119","name":"Latitude: -33.7152, Longitude: 150.30119"} | Catalina Park

+NOTE: Any cell that contains at least one `{` and one `}` will be parsed as JSON - if that fails it will be included as an escaped string.

 # Implementing Workbook to RO-Crate